-- Instalments are paid to Carer Allowance recipients for each person being cared for. - An additional instalment is paid to Carer Payment recipients and the eligible Department of Veterans' Affairs recipients above.
-This means some carers receive 2 or more Carer Supplement payments. - A part rate may be paid depending on how much care a person provides.
+- · Instalments are paid to Carer Allowance recipients for each person being cared for. - An additional instalment is paid to Carer Payment recipients and the eligible Department of Veterans' Affairs recipients above.
+This means some carers receive 2 or more Carer Supplement payments. - A part rate may be paid if more than one person receives Carer Allowance for the same care receiver.